$15M Global Environment Facility project launched in E. Equatoria State

 The funds from the Global Environment Facility and the United Nations Environment Programme (UNEP) will be used for projects in Ikotos, Torit, and Magwi counties.

-The four-year project is expected to promote sustainable approaches to ecosystem conservation in the Imotong landscape that has been degraded by human activities.
+The four-year project is expected to promote sustainable approaches to ecosystem conservation in the Imotong landscape which human activities have degraded.
 Officials also warned citizens against land degradation, urging them to cut one and plant five trees.

 Josephine Napwon, the National Minister of Environment and Forestry, said the project is a contribution from the Government of South Sudan Global Environment Facility and well-wishers.